Can I do a Castor Oil Pack without the pack / compress?

 The intestines and bowels are regulated and working well in a relaxed state.
 You can take all the fluids, fiber, probiotics and digestive enzymes you want but if your body doesn’t know how to switch into the relaxed state for peristalsis and relaxation of the lower sphincter, you are a duck out of luck.
 For me, stress was severely impacting my bowels and regularity.

-Castor Oil Packs work via the nervous system by stimulating the nerves in the skin10,11.
-This only works when you wear the pack.
+Castor Oil Packs may work via the nervous system by stimulating the nerves in the skin10,11.
+But this only works when you wear the pack.
 This is probably the most important action.
 Improving the microbiome and getting the smooth muscle to function won’t matter if your lower sphincter can’t relax enough to let go!
 The topical application of a Castor Oil Pack is exactly for that, to “LET GO”.

 We all know that cleansing is important, and there is one molecule known as glutathione that stands out among all of the antioxidants.
 It cleans and protects the body, and helps to detox heavy metals.12